From Volterra dislocations to strain-gradient plasticity: Introduction

 \item \textbf{Geometric rigidity:} As always in low-energy limits of non-linear elasticity, one needs a Friesecke--James--M\"uller-type geometric rigidity estimate (henceforth FJM).
-In Theorem~\ref{thm:rigidity}, we prove an asymptotic FJM result for converging bodies with dislocations: If $(\MEps,\gEps,\QEps) \to (\W,\mu)$, then for every $f_\e \in \HOne(\MEps;\R^2)$, there exists a matrix $U_\e\in \SO(2)$, such that
+In Theorem~\ref{thm:rigidity}, we prove an asymptotic FJM result for converging bodies with dislocations: If $(\MEps,\PEps) \to (\W,\mu)$, then for every $f_\e \in \HOne(\MEps;\R^2)$, there exists a matrix $U_\e\in \SO(2)$, such that

-where the constant $C$ depends on $\W$ and on the bilipschitz constant of $\ZEps$.
-It would be interesting to know whether this statement holds without the $h_\e^2$ error term; it does when there is a single dislocation (Theorem~\ref{thm:rigidity_single_disloc}), and by a similar argument, also if one allows $C$ to depend on the number of dislocations.
+where the constant $C$ depends on $\W$ and on the uniform bound of $| I - \PEps|$.
+We show a-posteriori (using both $\Gamma$-convergence and compactness results) that for $\e$ small enough, the extra $h_\e^2$ term can be removed at the expense of $C$ depending (in an explicit way) on the limiting dislocation density $\mu$, see Theorem~\ref{thm:rigidity2}.
+It would be interesting to know whether a similar statement (without the $h_\e^2$ error term) holds for a fixed $\e$, with a constant that is independent of the number of dislocations.
+See the discussion in the end of Section~\ref{sec:rigidity}.